sczopek/Python-Sample__-Motif-Finding-via-Gibbs-Sampler/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running

 Download and save all files to a local directory.

+On the command line:
+- Check for python -V 2.7
+- Change to local directory containing the downloaded files.
-Change $PWD ($PathWorkingDirectory) to that directory.
-Then run this script, which finds the Zinc GATA4 promoter in the mouse genome fragments.
+- Run demo file to find Zinc GATA4 promoter in the mouse genome fragments.

 ```
-Give the example
+python -V
+CD /.../.../localDirWith Files
+python DemoGibbsSampler.py
 ```